JuKyoKim/shellScripts/readme.md

 ## TODO
 1. Deeplink.sh
 	* update the script to be flexible to any app installed on current android/ios device?
-2.
-3. update all README
+2. update all README
 	* need to update all other markdown to use standard formatting like this one
+3. maybe include a section on how i use charles?